aparkening/react-migration-dashboard/README.md

     $ npm run build
 ```

-2. To place inside a Drupal module, for example, move the files and folders from `/static` to your corresponding module locations.
+2. To place inside a Drupal module, for example, move the files and folders from `build/static` to your corresponding module location.

 3. Place a React-specific html tag where you want to see the dashboard.
 For example:
 ```